 Buy local.
 Try to buy local produce, nursery plants, and household products; avoid larger chains.
 Transportation of goods from outside the watershed can have negative effects on the TRW’s air quality, environment, traffic, and local economy.

 Take a vacation in your own neighborhood.
 Enjoy the local beauty of the TRW by hiking in the Otay Mountain Wilderness Area; bird watching at the Tijuana Estuary; visiting Playas de Tijuana, tourist districts in Tijuana, tourist ranches in Tecate; and camp in the upper watershed near El Compadre, La Hechicera, or Valle de Las Palmas.

+ADDENDUM

+6. Appendix: Simple things residents can do in their homes, schools, and businesses to improve the environmental and social conditions of the TRW

+• The City of San Diego Environmental Services Department collects recyclables in blue bins from the street curb.
+Permitted mixed materials in the blue bins include magazines, newspapers, catalogs, phonebooks, dry food boxes, packaging, paper bags, cardboard, white paper, colored paper, letters, junk mail, steel, tin, aluminum, foil, pie plates, glass, plastic bottles (1 and 2), all California redemption value (CRV) containers, and empty aerosol cans.

+• The City of San Diego Environmental Services Department also can recommend companies to recycle construction, demolition, and yard wastes.
+They offer condominium and apartment recycling programs, and commercial recycling programs.
+Household hazardous wastes are accepted at the hazardous waste transfer facility which is open Saturdays at the Miramar Landfill entrance on Convoy St. just north of 53-Frwy.
+For all questions regarding recycling in San Diego call 858-694-7000.